List of Wimbledon ladies' singles champions: History

+Changes in format

 The ladies' singles' rules have undergone several changes since the first edition.
 From 1886 until 1921, the event started with a knockout phase, the all comers' singles, whose winner then faced the defending champion in a challenge round.
 The all comers' winner was automatically awarded the title eleven times (1889, 1890, 1891, 1894, 1895, 1898, 1903, 1908, 1909, 1912, 1913) in the absence of the previous year's champion.
 The challenge round system was abolished with the 1922 edition.
 Since the first championships, all matches have been played at the best-of-three sets.
 Between 1877 and 1883, the winner of the next game at five games-all took the set in every match except the all comers' final, and the challenge round, which were won with six games and a two games advantage.
 All sets were decided in two-game advantage format from 1884 to 1970.
 The lingering death best-of-12 points tie-break was introduced in 1971 for the first two sets, played at eight games-all until 1978 and at six games-all since 1979.

+Trophy and prize money

 The ladies' singles champion receives a sterling silver salver commonly known as the "Venus Rosewater Dish", or simply the "Rosewater Dish".
 The salver, which is 18.75 inches (about 48 cm) in diameter, is decorated with figures from mythology.
 New singles champions are traditionally elected honorary members of the AELTC by the club's committee.
 (Note: John McEnroe is the only player to have been denied membership in 1981, because of his on-court behaviour during the championships.)
 In 2012, the ladies' singles winner received prize money of £1,150,000.